johnarioD/lab1/README.md

 Answer 3:
 ---
-The two main types of in-order CPU architecture used in gem5 are "SimpleCPU" and "Minor"
+The two main types of in-order CPU architecture used in gem5 are _SimpleCPU_ and _Minor_

 SimpleCPU: The SimpleCPU model is a 32 bit RISC, in-order processor model that lacks detail as it utilizes a minimal amount of instructions.
 It has 32 bit registers 29 of which are for general use.
-Reserved registers R00, R01, R02 are used for the program counter, stack pointer and flags respectively.
+Reserved registers **_R00_**, **_R01_**, **_R02_** are used for the program counter, stack pointer and flags respectively.
 Instuctions are always 32 bits and the model has a CPI of 1 with instruction loading pipeline.
-Instructions and data seem to share the same "memory space" though instructions always start on address divisible by 4.
-The gem5 emulated model is broken up in three classes "BaseSimpleCPU","AtomicSimpleCPU","TimingSimpleCPU".
+Instructions and data seem to share the same memory space though instructions always start on address divisible by 4.
+The gem5 emulated model is broken up in three classes _BaseSimpleCPU_,_AtomicSimpleCPU_,_TimingSimpleCPU_.
 The first class defines the base architectural stats that are common across the other two models.
-The "AtomicSimpleCPU" utilizes the faster "Atomic" memory acces type while the "TimingSimpleCPU" utilizes the more detailed "Timing" memory access type.
+The _AtomicSimpleCPU_ utilizes the faster _Atomic_ memory acces type while the _TimingSimpleCPU_ utilizes the more detailed _Timing_ memory access type.

 Minor: The minor processor model has a fixed pipeline with configurable data structures and execute behaviour.
 It is intended to be used for processsors with strict "in-order" execution behaviour and can also allow the visualization of an instruction's position in the pipeline with the use of MinorTrace/minorview.py tool.
 It can be used to simulate the micro-architectural model of a chosen processor with similar capabilities.
 The model is unable to multithread.
 It also uses some branch prediction mechanisms to speed up optimize memory access, registry dependencies are managed by a "scoreboard".

 (sources: https://www.gem5.org/documentation/general_docs/cpu_models/SimpleCPU, https://www.simple-cpu.com/cpu-instruction-set-architecture-en.php, https://www.gem5.org/documentation/general_docs/cpu_models/minor_cpu, http://pages.cs.wisc.edu/~swilson/gem5-docs/classMinor_1_1Scoreboard.html)

-Simulations:
+**Simulations**:
 We run emulations using "Minor" and "SimpleCPU" architectures on a simple C script that calculates the hypotenuse of a triangle with sides X,Y.

 On our first test we run the simulation on default settings for each CPU architecture.